macddmac/rohan_indi_repo/README.md

 # rohan_indi_repo

 ## Key Learnings
-1. Create a console menu for user to choose options w/ recursion
+- Create a console menu for user to choose options w/ recursion
-2. Big O notation and the difference in run times between different sorts
+- Big O notation and the difference in run times between different sorts
-3. Use stacks in order to create a calculator by converting to polish notation
+- Use stacks in order to create a calculator by converting to polish notation
-4. Various data strcutures that can be used to sort objects in arrays
+- Various data strcutures that can be used to sort objects in arrays
+- Understand how to use github pages to present learnings better